9crusher/mcp-server-kalshi/README.md

 # MCP Server Kalshi
-This is a MCP server
+This is an MCP server for the Kalshi REST API

 ## Local Development